Hilary Jenkinson: Legacy

-After his death, Oliver W. Holmes wrote in the American Archivist that Jenkinson's work had become a reference source for all inexperienced staff.
+After his death, Oliver W. Holmes wrote in the American Archivist that Jenkinson's work had become a reference source for all inexperienced staff; he described him as, "almost certainly, the most eminent archivist of his generation in the English-speaking world".
 Writing in 1980, Roger Ellis and Peter Walne commented that "[n]o one man had more influence on the establishment of the profession of archivist in Great Britain than Sir Hilary Jenkinson".
 Terry Eastwood in 2003 called Jenkinson "one of the most influential archivists in the English-speaking world".

 Jenkinson influenced University College, London's decision to establish an archives diploma course, and would later present its first lecture.
 Such a course provided advancement towards his desire for the scientific archival profession to advance beyond the Public Record Office, and to train a new generation of archivists in his English method.
 Since 2007, the Department of Information Studies at University College London has hosted an annual Jenkinson Lecture named in honour of Sir Hilary.
 The series was established to mark the sixtieth anniversary of archival education at UCL.